How Much Does Online Korean Translation Cost?

 To enhance your content, you have to complete the following tasks:

 - Step 1 – Define your target audiences: Your target audiences should be described in as much detail as possible.
 You have to define if they are in North or South Korea.
-Due to their long history, here are great differences between these two regions regarding spelling, pronunciation, and vocabulary.
+Due to their long history, there are great differences between these two regions regarding spelling, pronunciation, and vocabulary.
 For example, when South Korea preferred to incorporate foreign versions of new words, North Korea created Korean versions of all of them.
-Not portraying your target audiences at the beginning, you might make the wrong impression and create unexpected misunderstandings afterward.
+Not portraying your target audiences at the beginning might make the wrong impression and create unexpected misunderstandings afterward.

 - Step 2 – Set the goal of your campaign (Its goal is to build your brand image or to push Korean customers to buy your products, etc.): Different goals will lead to the use of different phrases, sentences, tone of voice, and much more.
 You should notice that the Korean language comes with 7 levels of formality.
 The use of each level of formality is based on the relationship or title of the speaker and the listener.
 If you want to reach more young-generation clients, you should use a low level of formality to make a friendly relationship and ensure that your translator/translation agency knows about that.